 The How to Use Famitracker series is a comprehensive tutorial which delves into creating your own Chiptune music using Famitracker.

 Do you need music or audio in a current or upcoming project?
 I would love to work with you and your team to create unique and personal sounds for any type of media.
 I have been writing music for 20 years and absolutely love working with creative people to enhance their projects.
 It's so much fun turning the process of writing music into a true collaboration rather than being "just the music guy".

-Beyond the knowledge of music, I went to college for graphic design and recently also developed and released a game called Color Jumper.
+Beyond the knowledge of music, I went to college for graphic design and recently developed and released a game called Color Jumper.
 This varied background allows me to better understand how music integrates with not only the on-screen visuals, but behind the scenes code as well.

 Whether it is a simple Chiptune loop or a full orchestral piece, I enjoy working on projects of any and all sizes.
 My rates are flexible and vary by project, it often depends on the complexity and amount of the music requested.
 The best way to find out would be to contact me through Twitter or email at firstname.lastname@example.org and we can take it from there.

 In addition to custom commission work, I run an active Patreon campaign.
 Every week, I release a new song that Patreon subscribers can use in whatever project they want.
 For more info, check out patreon.com/ben_burnes.

 One of the best things about being a creator is being able to be a part of other people's creative work.
-This section will clarify what is and is not OK when it comes to using music in your projects.
+I want to clarify what is and is not OK when it comes to using music in your projects.
 If any of this isn't clear, please get in contact with me through Twitter or email with your specific situation and I will be more than happy to clarify.

 This encompasses pretty much anything including streaming, YouTube, game development, podcasts, and film.
 But please, contact me through Twitter before you do; I want to know how you use the music so I can share your stuff!